Teamspeak-Query-Plugin-Framework/tsq-plugin-framework/README.md

    Download the latest release from [our website](https://projects.vortexdata.net/tsq-plugin-hook).
 This ensures you are running a stable version and avoid bugs carried over from building stage.
 - **Option 2 (Compile own version):**

    Clone the latest stable version of the source code and run it trough our compiler.
-It should output a Jar file named "tsq-plugin-hook".
+It should output a file named "tsq-plugin-hook.jar".

 ### Installation